code-423n4/2022-10-paladin-findings/data/chaduke-Q.md

 7. The full impact of function updateRewardToken() has not been fully implemented or documented: does the new minRewardPerSecond change existing pledges?
 If not, then it should be documented.

+8. Consider define a CreatorOnly modifier for those pledge functions that can be called only by the creator.